dobarkod/DjangoNoseTestRunner/README.md

                 "python": "/path/to/your/virtualenv/bin/python",
                 "django-settings": "myproject.settings.test",
-                "doted-notation": true,  // optional and only used if "use-nose" is false "use-nose": true,
+                "doted-notation": true,  // optional and only used if "use-nose" is false "apps-dir": "my_apps",  // optional and only used if "doted-notation" is true "use-nose": true,
                 "nose-options": ["--nocapture"] // optional and only used if use-nose is true }